jaimehrubiks/kodewolf/source/content/blog/dns/dns-security.md

 ## Why DNS has no security

-In fact, if an end user needs an Certificate Authority that validates a domain name, it is because a malicious Domain Name Server could indicate a wrong server for `facebook.com`.
+In fact, if an end user needs an Certificate Authority that validates a domain name, it is because a malicious DNS Server could indicate a wrong server for `facebook.com`.
 This way, even if the false Facebook has HTTPS enabled, its certificate will not be approuved and your browser will reject it.

 > A malicious DNS ?
 How that is possible ?